TVforME/femon_json/README.md

 To build and install femon_json, follow these steps:

 ## Install Dependencies
 Make sure you have the necessary dependencies installed on your system.
-You will need libdvbapi-dev and libjson-c-dev and the build system GCC
+You will need libdvbapi-dev and libjson-c-dev and the build system GCC linker etc.

 ```bash
 sudo apt-get update